wo984c/LinuxHosting/Readme.md

 1. SSH Access to your lightsail

 a.
 Find the public IP Address of the instance

-    b.
+a.
 Connect to the instance using the default username

     ```
     # ssh ubuntu@<ip_address> -i .ssh/aws-key
     ```

-    c.
+a.
 Answer yes to _Are you sure you want to continue connecting (yes/no)?_

 1. The ssh access to the lightsail instance is restricted to keypair authentication by default.
-However, it is recommend to double-check.
+However, it is recommend to double-check

     ```
     # more /etc/ssh/sshd_config |grep 'PasswordAuthentication '
     ```

-    If the output is different than ```PasswordAuthentication no ```, then edit /etc/ssh/sshd_config and change it and restart the sshd daemon ``` # service sshd restart ```.
+    If the output is different than ```PasswordAuthentication no ```, edit /etc/ssh/sshd_config and change it and restart the sshd daemon
+    ``` # service sshd restart ```.

 ### _System updates and upgrade_

 1. Update the package source list

     ```
     # sudo apt-get update
     ```

 1. Upgrade your system

     ```
     # sudo apt-get upgrade
     ```